prithhvi/TorneloFinal/README.md

 **Access the Application:**
 Once the build process is complete, you can access the application by opening a web browser and visiting http://localhost:3000.

+**Access the Application Via The Docker Desktop:**
+You only need to follow these steps once.
+For subsequent runs of the project, just open Docker Desktop, access the container within the application, and start it.
+That's all there is to it!